electricant/ipol.gq/content/pages/random.md

 	[Conscious consumerism is a lie.
 Here’s a better way to help save the world](https://qz.com/920561/conscious-consumerism-is-a-lie-heres-a-better-way-to-help-save-the-world/)

 * [Law in the Jungle](https://aeon.co/essays/the-subalterns-are-speaking-whos-listening) <br>
 	 Essay on the Jungle refugee camp in Calais.
-The article deals with how became its own society and what this meant.
+The article deals with how it became its own society and what this meant.

 * [Teaching ‘grit’ is bad for children, and bad for democracy](https://aeon.co/ideas/teaching-grit-is-bad-for-children-and-bad-for-democracy) <br>